 And sure where would you be without some organic cotton undies?
 I’m not including photos with this section because my ads in Facebook are odd enough following research for my lingerie and swimwear posts.
 Plus I’m not sure my 44 year old constitution could take it!

 - BlueBuck make long-lasting boxers, vests, t-shirts and socks from handpicked organic cotton, and recycled marine waste in factories in Europe using mainly renewable energy.

 - Sloanie make underwear from OEKO-TEX® certified (toxin-free) biodegradable TENCEL™ Modal.
-For more information on this fibre check out my post on sustainable ethical fibres and fabrics.
+For more information on this fibre check out my article on sustainable ethical fibres and fabrics.
 Their garments are cut, sewn and finished in factories audited by the Fair Wear Foundation, and they use 100% recycled mailing bags and recycled boxes printed with eco inks.